sampatskypointcloud/platform/docs/docs/salesforce.md

 # SalesForce

-In order to allow **SkyPoint** access to your **Salesforce account**, you need to provide the following details:
+**To integrate Salesforce CRM Connector, below details are to be configured**:

-1. Username
+1. User Name
 2. Password
 3. Security Token
 4. Environment URL

-## Steps to follow
+## Steps to Configuration

-1. Navigate to **Data** > **Dataflows** and click on *Add Dataflow* button present on top right side of the platform.
+1. Navigate to **Data** > **Dataflows** and click on *+ Add Dataflow*
+2.
-2. Fill in the name of the connector and click on **Next**.
+3. Fill in the name of the connector and click on **Next**.
-3. You will see all the different types of connectors present infront of you.
+4. You will see all the different types of connectors present infront of you.
 In the search bar present on top right, type Salesforce and select the Salesforce connector.

 ![Alt text](https://github.com/skypointcloud/platform/blob/master/docs/doc_snippets/salesforceconnect.PNG?raw=true)